What Is a Permalink in SEO?

 By Hubspot

 Or here is the case with another popular CMS called Wix.
-Creating a permalink will be quite simple.
+The process is also quite simple.
 You need to:

 - Head to your editor.